lorimv/application_tracker/README.md

 (I know this is like driving a nail with a sledgehammer but I wanted to learn api and cli's/python packages)

-I also plan to implement a separate cover letter template flag that generates a starter cl when called with -n
+I may implement a separate cover letter template flag that generates a starter cl when called with -n

 Will finish readme when program is 1.0.